terodox/terodox.tech/content/posts/2020-10-04--challenges-of-functional-programming/index.md

 ```

 - Move to a class based system.
-  - Pros:
-    - Code is now fully discoverable based on the name of the method in the class.
+  - Pro: Code is now fully discoverable based on the name of the method in the class.
 I can grep for `createWidet` and find it everywhere it's used
-  - Cons:
-    - I've introduced state into the code.
+  - Con: I've introduced state into the code.
 In general can cause some headaches with making sure we clean up after ourselves.

 ```javascript
 export class WidgetMaker {